As Anthony Bourdain’s Net Worth Grew, His Charitable Works Also Increased

 “I’d like my daughter and her mom looked after, both while I’m alive and after.”

-While he was alive, Bourdain made sure to give back and constantly was donating to charities.
+While he was alive, Bourdain made sure to give back and was constantly donating to charities.
 In 2016, he hosted the 14th Annual Taste the Best of NYC to help raise money for the Urban Assembly Bronx Academy of Letters.
-He also got roasted one year at the New York Wine and Food Festival to benefit a charity with a $400 a plate event.
+He also got roasted one year at the New York Wine and Food Festival to benefit a charity with a $400-a-plate event.
 And he even worked with the Make-A-Wish Foundation, granting a wish to a 16-year-old from Arizona who had Hodgkin’s lymphoma, agreeing to meet with her and fulfill her wish.

-SF Gate also points out that Bourdain used his show No Reservations as a platform, focusing the attention on the struggles and poverty in many different places around the world.
-One episode abroad showed the devastation in Haiti following the earthquake while another episodes based in the United States showed New Orleans post-Katrina.
+SF Gate also points out that Bourdain used his show, No Reservations, as a platform, focusing the attention on the struggles and poverty in many different places around the world.
+One episode abroad showed the devastation in Haiti following an earthquake, while another episode based in the United States showed New Orleans, post-Katrina.
 Not only was his show educating people about different foods and cultures, it was also educating people about bad things that are happening across the globe and bringing focus to those issues as well.

 It’s clear that Anthony Bourdain will be missed by many.